react-boilerplate/react-boilerplate/docs/js/global-saga.md

 }
 ```

-Next we'll import the `sagas.js` file into our `App` route configuration
+Next we'll import the `sagas.js` file into our `App` route configuration by updating our `getComponent` function to asynchronosly load our files.
+You can just replace it with the one below.
 ######app/routes.js
 ```JS
 export default function createRoutes(store) {